Willie Nelson’s Stardust – Classic Country Saturday Night Milestone

 Willie Nelson is a one of a kind songwriter, singer and performer.
 His music knows no boundaries and his persona knows no limits.
-The album that was supposed to effectively end Willie’s country music career turned 35 years old yesterday.
+The album that was supposed to effectively end Willie's country music career turns 36 years old today.

 To understand just how monumental the Stardust album is you need to know the rest of the story.
 As Hank Williams Junior sings about in his song Family Tradition, country music has long been a close knit family.
 A family that in the late 1970's did not want any pop influence seeping into the Nashville sound.